carole-r-hall/carole-r-hall.github.io/_posts/2025-05-26-Kendalls-shape-space.md

 S^{kd - d - 1}
 $$

-which contains centered configurations normalized by size but which still arne't yet invariant to rotation. **Shape space** is our resulting space once we make our configurations invariant to rotation.
+which contains centered configurations normalized by size but which still aren't yet invariant to rotation. **Shape space** is our resulting space once we make our configurations invariant to rotation.
 We can introduce some more math mumbo jumbo and say

 $$
 S^{kd-d-1} = \left\{ \boldsymbol{X} \in \mathbb{R}_0^{k\times{d}} \mid \Vert\boldsymbol{X}\Vert_F = 1 \right\}